All articles

 Evidence must be contemporaneous: created at the time the R&D was done, not assembled afterwards.
 A polished narrative written the week before you lodge will not sustain a claim.
 Records generated as the work happened will.

-Why contemporaneous records matter so much
+Why do contemporaneous records matter?

+Because a review asks a question only they can answer: can you show that you did this specific experimental work, in this year, in this way?
 The R&DTI is a self-assessment program, and AusIndustry and the ATO retain full authority to review, audit, or amend any claim.
 In a review, the question is rarely "is this kind of work eligible in principle?"
 It is "can you show that you did this specific experimental work, in this year, in this way?"
 That is a question only contemporaneous records can answer.

 Retrospective summaries fail for a specific reason: they cannot demonstrate that the uncertainty was real at the time.
 With hindsight, every solved problem looks knowable.
 The records that prove it was not knowable in advance, the dead ends, the failed hypotheses, the design debates, are exactly the ones companies forget to keep.